 Incredibly, we treat business risk the same way.
 We assiduously crunch numbers for labor costs, stock conditions, inputs and outputs, you name it; we even have whole conferences devoted to the cost of the payments cycle itself.
 But we make the biggest, riskiest choices the same way we choose what play to see in the evening.

 Today, I’m here to tell you that a “flying blind” approach to risk is no longer possible—nor, as of May 1, will it be necessary.
-(We want you to grab risk by the horns and wrestle it down to the ground all along the risk trail.)
-On May 1, we are releasing the beta version of Acceptable Risk, the world’s first market-smart risk standard.
+We'll help you to grab risk by the horns and wrestle it down to the ground all along the risk trail—with the beta version of Acceptable Risk, the world’s first market-smart risk standard.
 It’s a set of rules derived entirely from real-world risk cases and in line with best practices, that you can follow to maximize benefit for just about any project.
 We’re also providing a “Risk Calculator” to help you find out instantly what risks are or are not acceptable from a bottom-line business perspective—whether in end-to-end payments or anywhere.

 Before I demonstrate AR and the Calculator, I’d like us to stop and ask: what is “acceptable risk”?